 Bionic Vision Technologies has a dedicated and highly experienced team of professionals leading the development & implementation of our overall strategic growth agenda.
-The Management of Bionic Vision Technologies is responsible for business operations including product development, regulatory and commercialization.
+The leadership team of Bionic Vision Technologies is responsible for business operations including product development, regulatory and commercialization.

 Jul 2019 – present